 Homeward Bound: The Incredible Journey had a very literal use of the trope with Chance trying to "fish" with Sassy's help.
 The fish ended up getting close to some bear cubs.
 Chance, instead of giving up his fish, decided to scare away the bear cubs.
 The bear cubs then turned tail and fled from Chance's barking, and climbed up a tree screaming for their mother.
 Sure enough, while Chance was bragging about his victory, their mother approached Chance, not too happy with him for what he did and fully ready to kill him for it.
 Chance was just barely warned before he just barely fled.

 Amusingly, the cubs were black bears while the "mother" was a grizzly bear.

 Raksha in The Jungle Book (2016) to her adopted son Mowgli.
 She openly defies Shere Khan in his first appearance, calling him a "burnt beast", which visibly angers him.
-And later, she led the wolves to stand against Shere Khan and she manages to save Bagheera from Shere Khan.
+And later, she leads the wolves to stand against Shere Khan and manages to save Bagheera from him.